 Applied Engineering, BS

-The Bachelor of Science degree Applied Engineering major consists of four concentrations: Applied Engineering and Technology Management, Computer Engineering Technology, Mechanical Engineering Technology, and Mechatronics.
+The Bachelor of Science degree Applied Engineering major consists of two concentrations: Applied Engineering and Technology Management, which is ATMAE accredited, and Foundry Technology, which is FEF certified.

 Program Learning Outcomes